Unsolicited Offers Underprice U.S. Dental Practices by 50 Percent

 When Is the Premium Smaller?#

-The premium is conditional, not universal.
-It compresses when:
+The premium isn't universal.
+It shrinks when:

 - The local market has only one or two active DSO platforms, limiting bidder depth.